CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 // we're going to initialize it to the default center of the map let current_location = [-73.96216, 40.80779]

-// update the variable whenever a geolcation event fires geolocate.on('geolocate', function(event) {
+// update the variable whenever a geolocation event fires geolocate.on('geolocate', function(event) {
     current_location = [event.coords.longitude, event.coords.latitude]
     console.log('geolocated', current_location)